 Buy now: Similar Antique Aged Map Wall Mural, £36 per m sq, Murals Wallpaper

 If you are stuck on where to start when designing a child’s room, go for a foolproof all-white scheme.
 It is the ideal base to build upon with colourful accessories and furniture, which can easily be changed as your child’s personality and tastes develop.
 Layer the room with modern artwork and quirky curios to bring a touch of fun to an otherwise cooler scheme.

 Use contemporary ideas to decorate a room in a listed period house.
 Nothing says neutral more so than a cream scheme, but that doesn’t mean it needs to be so vanilla.
 Hand-blocked wallpaper with a quirky alphabet design works perfectly alongside the striking original features, which are the real stars of the show in this room.
 If your space is verging on the small side, then it is best to keep furniture to a mimimum.
 A painted chest of drawers, wicker baskets, chequered blinds and a plantation-style armchair are beautiful additions to this traditional room.

 Reserve a special place in a child’s bedroom for reading.
 Bring in a bookcase – this one allows the books to be displayed face-on so they’re more attractive to children – scatter cushions and versatile storage.
 Try and plan your reading space so it’s as near to a window as possible so little eyes will have maximum light at story time.
 Perk up a white room with coloured accessories and mark out the reading zone with a jolly string of bunting.

-What colour will you be decorating your nursery?
+What colour will you be decorating your gender-neutral nursery?